Asnivor/MedLaunch-www/pages/04.changelog/default.md

 * Added an option to open the MedLaunch unhandled exception log (if one if present)
 * Merged the 'top-right' title-bar buttons into a new (more standard) 'top-left' dropdown menu system
 * Duplicated some of the ROM scanning functions in the top menu
+* Added top-menu option to locate and launch a game through the filesystem (bypassing MedLaunch config database options meaning the game launches using the Mednafen config files on-disk)

 ##### [0.4.1.0](http://medlaunch.asnitech.co.uk/releases/0-4-1-0)
 ###### 2017-02-09